-Join Todd Kopriva for an in-depth discussion in this video Using Render Multiple Frames Simultaneously, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Using Render Multiple Frames Simultaneously, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 When you start a RAM preview or when you render for final export, After Effects can use multiple background processes, multiple instances of itself, to render multiple frames simultaneously.
 Let's look in the Preferences, Edit > Preferences > Memory and Multiprocessing.
 Whenever render multiple frames simultaneously is checked, whenever you begin RAM Preview or begin the process of rendering for final export, After Effects will start up background processes.
 Let's Click the details button to see more about those background processes.
 The foreground process, the process that actually collects all of the rendered frames together, and the process that also shows the graphical user interface is called After Effects.

 The background processes are called ae self link.
 In here, we can see how much memory they need and how much memory they're currently using.
 Now because we're not currently rendering anything, ae self link is not using very much.
 By the way, if you ever need help troubleshooting Render Multiple Frames Simultaneously, you can Click copy and then paste the result into a Forum post on the Adobe After effects user-to-user forum, and we'll be able to help you more easily, because we'll know what your settings are.

 I'll Click Ok to get out of this.
 Now let's look at some of these settings.
 Here, under Render Multiple Frames Simultaneously, we see that this computer has eight processor cores.
 Actually it has four physical cores, but with hyper threading each one of them appears as two to the operating system, for a total of eight.
 I reserved two CPU's for other applications, so that such things as my web browser and the recorder that I am using for recording this training don't have to compete with After Effects for resources.